What is a courier trip?

 What happens on a courier trip?

-Lauren Thompson, our Assistant Registrar, Loans & Exhibitions, recently braved the journey to Evanston, Illinois and back again, in order to accompany art in the exhibition Collecting Paradise: Buddhist Art of Kashmir and Its Legacies, after it closed at the Mary and Leigh Block Museum of Art at Northwestern University.
+In 2015, Lauren Thompson, then assistant registrar, loans and exhibitions, braved the journey to Evanston, Illinois, and back again, in order to accompany art in the Collecting Paradise: Buddhist Art of Kashmir and Its Legacies exhibition after it closed at the Mary and Leigh Block Museum of Art at Northwestern University.

-Several pieces of art in the Collecting Paradise exhibition require courier accompaniment because of their age, value, and lender guidelines.
-Once the exhibition closed at the Block Museum I flew from NYC to Chicago to de-install, condition report, and pack pieces belonging to both the Rubin Museum and another NYC institution that I was representing; sometimes museums share couriers to cut down on cost and travel time.
+Several pieces of art in Collecting Paradise required courier accompaniment because of their age, value, and lender guidelines.
+Once the exhibition closed at the Block Museum, I flew from New York City to Chicago to deinstall, condition report, and pack pieces belonging to both the Rubin Museum and another New York City institution that I was representing—sometimes museums share couriers to cut down on cost and travel time.
 When all of the art and exhibition materials were packed into crates for travel, I was ready to supervise the loading of the exhibition onto the truck.

 The truck was loaded crate by crate and I used checklists to make sure everything was accounted for and made it onto the shipment.
 Each crate was secured with two straps to make sure they wouldn’t shift during travel.

-Thankfully, in the cabin behind the driver and passenger seats there were bunk beds.
+Thankfully, there were bunk beds in the cabin behind the driver and passenger seats.
 There was a large seat belt, almost like a net, to fasten over yourself so you don’t fly off the bed while you are sleeping.
 Since I had a lot of time to kill, I chatted with the drivers, read, and watched a few movies.
 We drove through very scenic states (I had never been to Indiana or Ohio before), and I saw a lot of cows.

 We reached the Rubin Museum early in the morning and waited for the art handlers to arrive to begin unloading the truck.
 Everything traveled and arrived safely—myself included.
 The unloading was a success until one crate was a little too big to fit through our entrance.
 We had to take the door off the hinge to get the crate into the building—I guess not everything could go smoothly!